kubernetes/website/content/zh/docs/reference/access-authn-authz/authentication.md

 <!--
 ### X509 Client Certs

-Client certificate authentication is enabled by passing the `-client-ca-file=SOMEFILE` option to API server.
+Client certificate authentication is enabled by passing the `--client-ca-file=SOMEFILE` option to API server.
 The referenced file must contain one or more certificate authorities to use to validate client certificates presented to the API server.
 If a client certificate is presented and verified, the common name of the subject is used as the user name for the